Xaki786/logseq-data/pages/Javascript Mastery (2.5 months).md

-- Eloquent Javascript
+- Eloquent Javascript (1 month)
-- You Don't know JS
+- You Don't know JS (1 month)
-- Data structures in JS
+- Data structures in JS (Along the way)
-- mdn docs (optional)
-- 60 Javascript actricles => re articulated and saved
+- 60 Javascript actricles => re articulated and saved (Along the way) -